kmesiab/py-mood-marker/README.md

 python mark_mood.py
 ```

-The script will process the data, perform sentiment and emotion analysis, and print the enhanced data to the console.
+The script will process the data, perform sentiment and emotion analysis using VADER and NRCLex, expand contractions, and print the enhanced data to the console.

 ## Data File